orbitsdev/lucyapp/documents/cancelled_bets_api.md

 - All dates are handled in the application's timezone
 - The API uses proper timezone conversion to ensure accurate date filtering
 - Results are always filtered by the authenticated teller's ID
 - The endpoint supports both date-based and draw-specific filtering
+- Game type filtering can be combined with other filters